 We also hold various other events throughout the year (such as information sessions and pop-up workshops).
 Please keep an eye on our Facebook or Instagram pages for more details nearer the time.

 Are your services right for me?

 CSS is available to all UGC-funded students (undergraduate and postgraduate), regardless of ability level.
-If you feel you are really struggling with your English skills, you may ask your teacher to refer you to our General Language Advising unit instead.
+If you feel you are really struggling with your English skills, you may ask your teacher to refer you to our English Language Advising unit instead.